| Political Reforms and the Development of Human Rights in Bahrain

 never unanimous.
 However, the needs of the political and human rights

-situations can be summarized in two points as follows:
+situations can be summarized in two points as follows: First: Revitalizing the political process, the state apparatus

 and civil society organizations by addressing key issues which have